Meet the Culinary Entrepreneurs: Suzanne Goin

 Goin began by sharing how an early interest in cooking began the foundation for her career in the food industry.
 That curiosity led her to some extraordinary places, first among them an internship at the legendary Ma Maison (called by Zagat one of "13 restaurants that changed LA dining forever") while still attending High School in Los Angeles.

-After heading east for undergraduate studies at Brown University, Goin resumed her career in restaurants by working at such famed establishments as Chez Panisse, owned by the legendary chef Alice Waters in Berkeley, CA, and Olives, the first restaurant by chef Todd English, in Boston, MA.
-Her next step was France, where she worked at restaurants of equal or even greater acclaim, including Alain Passard's 3-star Michelin restaurant, L’Arpège.
+After heading east for undergraduate studies at Brown University, Goin resumed her career in restaurants by working at such famed establishments as Chez Panisse, owned by the legendary chef Alice Waters in Berkeley, California, and Olives, the first restaurant by chef Todd English, in Boston.
+Her next step was France, where she worked at restaurants of equal or even greater acclaim, including Alain Passard's three Michelin-starred restaurant, L’Arpège.
 Suzanne eventually made her way back to Los Angeles where she worked her way up to executive chef at Mark Peel's critically acclaimed restaurant, Campanile.
 Quite a résumé, for a young chef!

 After establishing a strong skill set in the world's top kitchens, Goin felt ready to open a place of her own.
 When asked how she knew it was the right moment, she recalled that it was just a gut feeling; something she felt driven to do at the time.
 In 1998, Lucques was born – the first of several restaurants she has opened with her business partner Caroline Styne.
 Serving French and Mediterranean-influenced California cuisine, the inviting, rustic restaurant was an immediate success.
 Goin was named one of the "Best New Chefs" by Food & Wine Magazine the following year.